The process of writing

 - Additionally, add your own comments, highlight or make notes about areas to develop/condense.

-- Q: Are the paragraphs ordered logically?
+- Number the paragraphs

 Over or under word count?